This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 But in reality, you can have Angus or Wagyu for many other cuts such as:

-The point being, Angus and Wagyu are high quality cuts and worth trying, even for sections of the steer that don’t produce steaks.
+The point being, Angus and Wagyu are high quality and there are plenty of different cuts that are worth trying, even for sections of the steer that you wouldn’t normally go for.

 If you came in to this article looking for the differences between Wagyu vs Angus beef, I hope you feel like we’ve shed some light on these two delicious cuts of beef.